dpolivaev/video-chapters/README.md

 - Automatically detects subtitle language and generates chapter titles in the same language
 - **Secure API Key Storage**: API keys are stored securely using your system's keyring
 - **Persistent Settings**: Your preferences are saved between sessions
-- Interactive and quiet modes
+- Interactive and non-interactive modes
 - Configurable Gemini models
 - Clean temporary file management